As heard on BBC6Music: Song writer, guitarist & producer

 As featured on BBC6music, BBC Introducing, BBC local radio, Radio Reverb, Latest TV, and (once!)
 Radio 1.
-Under the pseudonym ‘christopher rye‘, Chris is a songwriter, session guitarist, multi-instrumentalist, and freelance electronic music producer working with up-and-coming artists in Brighton.
-Chris has been in and out of recording studios since his 20s, when he was a session guitarist on the books of Simon Napier-Bell’s Nomis Complex.
+Under the pseudonym ‘christopher rye‘, Chris is a songwriter, rock session guitarist, multi-instrumentalist, and freelance producer working with up-and-coming artists in Brighton.
+Chris has been in and out of recording studios since his 20s, when he was a guitarist on the books of Simon Napier-Bell’s Nomis Complex agency.

-Chris’ song ‘I Tell the Moon’ also received national airplay, while Chris’ 2017 track ‘Beat-up Car’ has been getting airplay on BBC Introducing, via the Drive Time show on BBC Radio Sussex and Surrey.
+Chris’ song ‘I Tell the Moon’ also received national airplay, while Chris’ 2017 track ‘Beat-up Car’ was featured on BBC Introducing.
 Also in 2017, the video for Chris’ track ‘Splinter Cell’ was given heavy rotation on the Latest TV channel, and album opener ‘Et tu, Babe?’ received radio play in Brighton and Sussex.

 Film and video soundtracks